 The library encourages faculty to use digital course materials such as ebooks, streaming films, or open educational resources in lieu of placing items on traditional physical course reserves.

+To place physical materials on reserve, please submit the Physical Course Reserves Processing Request.
 Submit requests 1 week prior to using course reserve material.
 Instructors can choose either a 3-hour or a 1-day loan period.

 We process requests in the order they are received.
 It is possible that materials become ready same-day.
 Watch for an email confirming that your item(s) are on available for students to check out